-All water contains contaminants and mineral particles that can cause fresh water system odors.
+All water contains contaminant and mineral particles that can cause fresh water system odors.
 Untreated well water is a major source of water system odors.
-The fresh water (potable water) system needs periodic sanitization to all the components in the plumbing system to discourage the growth of bacteria and other organisms that can contaminate the water supply.
+The fresh water (potable water) system needs periodic sanitization to take care of all the components in the plumbing system to discourage the growth of bacteria and other organisms that can contaminate the water supply.